 It seems that convenience has become a way of life for many.
 What frugality we do practice usually amounts to the odd coupon here and there, maybe recycling one or two things, if it’s fashionable, or buying a few more cans of spaghetti sauce if it happens to be on sale.
 There is oh-so-much more we can do!
 I think after you’ve spent a few hours or days on these sites, you might catch the frugal bug and enjoy a much lower cost of living by watching your savings grow while your lifestyle remains relatively unchanged.

 You won’t find any fancy web design or whizbang gizmos here.
 What you will find are time-tested ways of living a frugal lifestyle that is still fun and exciting.
 Nancy Twigg started this site quite some time ago.
 I recall visiting it around 2001 or so.
 The ideas and tips are timeless, easy to put in to use, and guarantee that you will save money!
-Creative Frugality also has a sister site called Counting the Cost.
+Creative Frugality also has a sister site called.
 Here, you’ll find a newsletter that you can sign up for to receive regular frugal tips and inspiration.

 Nancy Twigg and her husband are inspired by their Christian faith.
 It may not be the same faith that you share, however it has resulted in this treasure trove that anyone can benefit from.
 Really, you should go.